se2p/NuzzleBug/README.md

 ## Running NuzzleBug

+configure in ./node_modules/scratch-vm/src/util/logging.js line 23 your ScratchLog URL configure in ./src/components/menu-bar/menu-bar.jsx line 177 your ScratchLog URL configure in ./src/containers/tutorial-step.jsx line 41 your LitterBox-Web URL

 You can start *NuzzleBug* by executing the `start.sh` script, which is responsible for installing the required dependencies and opening the NuzzleBug-UI in a browser.

+Then, go to http://localhost:8601/ using your preferred browser to open the scratch-gui.

 ## Contributors